 06 of 06

 Distance from Atlanta: Roughly 100 miles northeast of Atlanta (a 90-minute drive)

 Lake Details: This man-made reservoir bordering Georgia and South Carolina on the Savannah, Tugaloo, and Seneca Rivers is one of the southeast's largest and most popular recreation lakes with nearly 56,000 acres of water and a 962-mile shoreline.

-Activities Available: Lake Hartwell, 222 miles of which is in Hart County, GA, is home to a multitude of yearround events and a variety of recreation, from sandy beaches perfect for swimming and sun worshipping to shoreline campgrounds and quiet water areas ideal for boating, water skiing and tubing.
-There are 5 day use recreation areas running along the Hartwell Dam, plus two County recreation parks offering tons of recreation areas where visitors can hunt in a preserves, swim at the YMCA or watch a local baseball game.
+Activities Available: Lake Hartwell, 222 miles of which is in Hart County, GA, is home to a multitude of year-round events and a variety of recreation, from sandy beaches perfect for swimming and sun worshipping to shoreline campgrounds and quiet water areas ideal for boating, water skiing and tubing.
+There are 5-day-use recreation areas running along the Hartwell Dam, plus two County recreation parks offering tons of recreation areas where visitors can hunt in a preserve, swim at the YMCA or watch a local baseball game.

 Lodging Options: You won’t find many luxury resorts around Lake Hartwell, but there are charming B&B’s and some big box motels to choose... from, or you can camp at one of the popular US Army Corps of Engineers campgrounds near the lake.
 There are also tons of lakehouse rentals available.